jsmitthimedhin/birthday-reminder/README.md

 (Under construction)

-A test app to help me familiarize myself with Angular, built using a React app from https://react-projects-1-birthday-reminder.netlify.app/ as a model for what I want to achieve, design and functionality wise.
+A test app to help me familiarize myself with Angular, built using a React app from https://react-projects-1-birthday-reminder.netlify.app/ as a model for what I want to achieve, design and functionality-wise.
 Please note that this project is unfinished and will need to be revised for cleaner code.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.